pm-harshad-mane/Chiranjivis/README.md

 # Chiranjivis

+The PDF copy of the document is here: [Chiranjivis](Chiranjivis.pdf)

 In Hindu tradition, the *Chiranjivis* are beings who are blessed with immortality or an exceptionally long life, destined to live until the end of the current Kali Yuga.
 The seven *Chiranjivis* are:

 - **Vyasa**: Also known as Vedavyasa, he is the sage who compiled the Vedas and wrote the Mahabharata.
 Vyasa is considered immortal, living to spread knowledge and wisdom through the ages.